If the importance of disability insurance wasn't clear before, it certainly is now.

 For those who are not already covered, one great option for doctors is the DInamic Foundation disability insurance policy offered by Ameritas.

 Below is an overview of DInamic Foundation’s key provisions and features.

-The Ameritas disability insurance policy, DInamic Foundation, is issued by Americas Life Insurance Corporation in approved states.
-In the state of New York, the policy is issued by Americas Life Insurance Corporation of New York.
+The Ameritas disability insurance policy, DInamic Foundation, is issued by American Life Insurance Corporation in approved states.
+In the state of New York, the policy is issued by American Life Insurance Corporation of New York.

 Does it have an own-occupation provision?
 Most medical occupations can select an own occupation definition of disability for the length of the benefit period.
 For physicians and dentists, your medical specialty is considered your own occupation and you’ll be paid benefits if you are unable to work in that specialty due to accident or illness.

 For certain occupation classes, own occupation is only available for 5 years, meaning that after you’ve received benefits for five years, you must not be able to work in any profession to be considered totally disabled.

 Is the policy non cancelable or guaranteed renewable?
 You can choose between having non cancelable coverage or guaranteed renewable.

 How are pre-disability earnings determined?
 The company will take your average monthly earning for the 12 months and 24 months prior to your disability and use whichever is higher.